Road Traffic Regulation Act 1984, Section 14(1) and (2)

 The Surrey County Council Public Bridleway 184 (Hambledon) Temporary Prohibition of Traffic Order 2020 was made to protect public safety due to the unsafe condition of the bridleway caused by badger setts.
 The Order came into force on 30 July 2020.

-It was due to expire on 30 January 2020.
-It has been continued in force by the Secretary of State for Transport until 31 January 2022 or until the completion of the works, whichever is the earlier.
+It was due to expire on 30 January 2021 and was then extended in force until 31 January 2022.
+It has now been continued in force by the Secretary of State for Transport until 31 January 2023 or until the completion of the works, whichever is the earlier.

 The Order as continued will have the effect of prohibiting all traffic on foot or by any other means from entering or proceeding along the bridleway from its junction with Hydon Heath and Public Bridleway 166 and 189 Hambledon.
 This is shown as a solid red line between points A – B on the closure plan.